9 Women-Owned Businesses to Shop During Women’s History Month

 Beginning in 1981 as Women's History Week, the celebration moved to a monthlong recognition — becoming a staple in American society by the 1990s.
 Each year focuses on a theme, centering on historical aspects of women's history.

-For 2022, the theme is "Providing Healing, Promoting Hope."
-It honors the work of caregivers and frontline workers during the pandemic.
-The theme also recognizes how women of all cultures, throughout history, have provided healing and hope.
+For 2022, the theme is "Celebrating Women Who Tell Our Stories."
+It honors the work of journalists, authors, bloggers and other storytellers.
 Previous themes were the right to vote, peace and nonviolence, and persistence.

 Madam C.J.
 Walker is considered by many to be the first female businesswoman.
 She launched the Madam C.J.
 Walker Manufacturing Co. in 1910, developing a line of haircare and cosmetics products for Black women.
 Walker's entrepreneurial spirit made her the first self-made female millionaire in the United States.